-Once we acquired Prospect House and No1 Prospect Steps the first objective was to convert the two houses back to their original detached entity.
-So started over 8 months of working 16 hours a day, seven days a week, with Amanda continuing to work for Wiltshire Council and commuting down to Brixham every weekend... oh and did I mention living in a 14ft 6” long caravan parked on the drive for 9 months !
+Once Nigel and Amanda acquired Prospect House and No1 Prospect Steps the first objective was to convert the two houses back to their original detached entity.
+So started over 8 months of working 16 hours a day, seven days a week, while continuing getting involved in their original job and commuting down to Brixham every weekend...and living in a 14ft 6” long caravan parked on the drive for 9 months !
 They then create this stunning Bed & Breakfast and ran it for nearly 8 years.
 We are honoured to live in this lovingly restored house, and will do them proud of their creation.

 ...go pack your bags and sample for yourself, I could wax lyrical all day, you really won’t regret it!

 Second to none.
 FANTASTIC - amazing hosts, friendly, caring, thoughtful and helpful.
 Superb breakfast, clean and stylish room and en suite.
 Wonderful views, lovely outside sitting area, thoughtful extras, best b&b ever.